 PLEASE ENSURE THAT YOUR ROADSIDE HEDGES AND TREES DO NOT PUT ANY PERSON’S LIFE IN DANGER

-Section 70 of the Roads Act 1993 obliges landowners to ensure that any trees and hedges on their property:
+Section 70 of the Roads Act 1993 obliges landowners to ensure that any structures, trees or hedges on their property:

 • Do not obstruct or interfere with the safe use of the public road or footpath